 As you know, I love posting about budget decorating ideas.
 But after 8 years of the same, I’ve been yearning to write about other topics that I love.
-So today I’m branching out and sharing my favorite skincare products along with some anti-aging tips that I’ve discovered over the years.
+So today I’m branching out and I’ve become an official BeautyTap Advisor, so I’ll be sharing my favorite skincare products along with some anti-aging tips that I’ve discovered over the years.
 (This kicks off my new “lifestyle” series here on the blog, I hope you enjoy!)

 This is 49